SalesforceCommerceCloud/b2c-crm-sync/README.md

 3. Click on the `Add API Client` button at the top right of the page
 4. Enter a display name and a password.
 The password corresponds to the `B2C_CLIENTSECRET` environment variable that you'll setup in the next section.
 5. Within the OpenID Connect section, please ensure to configure at least the following:
-    1. Default Scopes: `refresh_token` and `mail` (on separate lines)
+    1. Default Scopes: `mail`
-    2. Allowed Scopes: `refresh_token` and `mail` (on separate lines)
+    2. Allowed Scopes: `mail`, `roles`, `tenantFilter`, and `profile` (on separate lines)
     3. Token Endpoint Auth Method: `client_secret_post`
     4. Access Token Format: `UUID`
 6. Click the `Save` button

-Now that the client ID is created, and you are seeing the list of client IDs for your organization, open the client ID's page and keep it open until the last section of the setup.
+Re-open the ClientID page -- and keep it open until the last section of the setup.
+You'll have to add the callback URL of the Salesforce Core Auth Provider to the Redirect URIs field of your newly created client ID.

-> You'll have to add the callback URL of the Salesforce Core Auth Provider to the Redirect URIs field of your newly created client ID.
+> Remember to also capture the password applied to the ClientID.
+You will need to add the password to the .env file via the `B2C_CLIENTSECRET` property.

 ##### Setup a .env File
 To begin, we use the [dotenv](https://medium.com/@thejasonfile/using-dotenv-package-to-create-environment-variables-33da4ac4ea8f) node.js library to store environment-specific configuration settings used to authenticate against a given B2C Commerce environment.
 Before installing any of the project package dependencies, please follow these instructions to build-out a .env file that contains your environment's configuration settings.